adielBm/math-archive/drafts/Assembler Project.md

 - Typically implemented as a constant-size array to represent memory.
 - Operations:
 	- None explicitly mentioned, but likely involves inserting machine code instructions or data values at specific memory addresses.
+- The length of the assembly program, given as input to the assembler, is not known in advance, and therefore, the length of the translated program is not supposed to be predetermined.
+However, to facilitate the implementation of the assembler, a maximum size can be assumed.
+Therefore, it is possible to use arrays to store only the machine code image.

 ### Macro Table